 Abstract submission is now open for the Ecological Immunology Workshop 2020: Resistance, tolerance and symbionts, 24th – 28th August.
-Submission deadline is the 10th March.
+The extended submission deadline is the 25th March.

 We work in the field of eco-evo-immunology, which integrates an ecological and evolutionary perspective to understand immune defence strategies.
 We use insects, particularly Drosophila melanogaster, as our models.